mindojune/mindojune.github.io/_pages/about.md

 ---

-Hello, I am Do June Min, currently a fourth year PhD student at the University of Michigan studying computer science.
+Hello, I am Do June Min, a fifth-year PhD student at the University of Michigan studying computer science.
-My research focus is in natural language processing and computational linguistics.
+My research focus is on natural language processing and computational linguistics.
-I graduated with a bachelor's degree in computer science and mathematics from Swarthmore College.
+I graduated from Swarthmore College with a bachelor's degree in computer science and mathematics.
 After that, I earned a master's degree in computer science here at the University of Michigan.

 <!---